res3066/ansiblerole-ct-uputronics-raspi/README.md

 https://v3.airspy.us/product/upu-rpi-gps-rtc/

 This board contains what is described as a "72 channel u-blox m8 engine".
-The datasheet for what we believe is the right chip.
+The datasheet for what we believe is the right chip is in the `meta/` subdirectory, along with programmers' guides and the like.

-There is some support for a local lash-up that includes a breakout board that we picked up in 2020 (also ublox). https://v3.airspy.us/product/upu-ublox-m8q3a-sma/ Trust us, you want to go with the Pi-specific GPS/RTC expansion board mentioned above.
+There is some support for a local lash-up that includes a breakout board that we picked up in 2020 (also ublox). https://v3.airspy.us/product/upu-ublox-m8q3a-sma/ Trust us, you don't want this lash-up - you want to go with the Pi-specific GPS/RTC expansion board mentioned above.

 DON'T BE A HERO AND FIGURE YOU'RE GONNA DO THIS WITHOUT READING THE FULL README.md AND PROBABLY THE DATASHEET TOO.
 FUTURE YOU THANKS YOU.